GunioRobot/bob.js/README.md

 # Motivation

 There is no I2P sweetness in the node world.
 I love JS, I love node, I love I2P.
-It seemed obviously.
+It seemed obvious.

-This should help you when creating dynamic tunnels via JavaScript.
+This should help you if you want to create dynamic tunnels using JavaScript for making stream connections in I2P.